 A Day In The Life Of A Home Based Medical Transcriptionist

 To get hired to work from home as a medical transcriptionist – or any other job – it is important that you have all the necessary tools to connect you to your employer and coworkers.
 In my experience, I have found that the more advanced you are, the more attractive you will be to a hiring manager.
-Make sure you keep your online portfolio up to date.
 After lunch I go to work on my edits and reports.
 Common tasks I complete in this area include creating discharge summaries, compiling operative reports, and recording progress notes or doctor recommendations and referrals.
-I check and double check for errors and discrepancies making sure to expertly correct them all so my reports are perfect.
+I check and double check (and then check again!) for errors and discrepancies making sure to expertly correct them all so my reports are perfect.
 Trust me, you will go far in this job if you strive for perfection.
 Most professional employers consider perfection more important than turn-around time, although working quickly to hand in reports on time is important too.

 This is generally when the phone calls become to come in too.
-These might come from my supervisor, coworkers, clients, doctors, the medical billers or other staff and associates.
+These might come from my supervisor, coworkers, clients, doctors, the medical billers, other staff and associates or my teenage daughter.
 I have a professional service for this reason.
 My employer requires home based employers be able to download voicemail transcripts, set up professional mailboxes and route messages to the appropriate party.
-I use because it was a free setup, free for 6 months and the other fees are covered by my employer.